shuyuzheng/MyLearningNote/Learning note/Biology/Somatic evolution.md

 # 1. Natural selection in cancer

 Cells in pre-malignant and malignant neoplasms(tumors) evolve by natural selection.

-## 1.1 Necessary and sufficient conditions for natural selection:
+## 1.1 Necessary and sufficient conditions for natural selection

    1. There must be **variation in the population**.
    2. The variable traits must be **heritable**.
    3. That variation must **affect survival or reproduction** (fitness).

 * **clone**: a population of cancer cells with the similar mutations.
 * **clonal expansion** a clone of cells expands in the neoplasm.
 It is the signature of natural selection in cancer.

 ## 1.2 Contributing factors